anjosh-zz/quairy/README.md

 #Quairy

-A web app to automate the quiz creation process.
+Made in 36 hours at BoilerMake 2014.

-Created in 36 hours for BoilerMake 2014.
+A web app to automate creating quizzes.
+Comes up with multiple choice question answers that seem correct but are not.
+Uses the MEAN stack and SPARQL.

 Joshua Angelucci,
 Lizzy Burl,